Thread (computing): Single-threaded vs multithreaded programs

-In computer programming, single-threading is the processing of one command at a time.
+In computer programming, single-threading is the processing of one instruction at a time.
 In the formal analysis of the variables' semantics and process state, the term single threading can be used differently to mean "backtracking within a single thread", which is common in the functional programming community.

 Multithreading is mainly found in multitasking operating systems.
 Multithreading is a widespread programming and execution model that allows multiple threads to exist within the context of one process.
 These threads share the process's resources, but are able to execute independently.
 The threaded programming model provides developers with a useful abstraction of concurrent execution.
 Multithreading can also be applied to one process to enable parallel execution on a multiprocessing system.

 Multithreading libraries tend to provide a function call to create a new thread, which takes a function as a parameter.
 A concurrent thread is then created which starts running the passed function and ends when the function returns.
 The thread libraries also offer data synchronization functions.